 Borrowers may be charged a fee to help pay a portion of the costs of administering the programs.
-Direct Loan fees were originally charged at 4 percent of loan principal, but have gradually been reduced to 1 percent for Stafford Loans.
-PLUS Loan borrowers are charged 4 percent.
+Direct Loan fees were originally charged at 4 percent of loan principal, but have gradually been reduced and currently stand at 1.072 percent for Subsidized and Unsubsidized Direct Loans.
+PLUS Loan borrowers are charged 4.288 percent.
+For loans first disbursed on or after October 1, 2014 and until October 1, 2015, these fees will increase to 1.073 percent and 4.292 percent respectively, as a result of the ongoing sequestration reductions to mandatory programs.
 The fees are deducted from each borrower's loan disbursement.

-Subsidized Stafford Loans

-The Subsidized Stafford Loan is the most common Title IV loan.
+Subsidized Stafford Loans: The Subsidized Stafford Loan is the most common Title IV loan.
 Subsidized Stafford Loans are provided to undergraduate students based on their demonstrated financial need.
 Students do not have to pay the accrued interest on subsidized loans while they are enrolled at their institutions at least half-time.
 (Interest on the loans begins to accrue as soon as borrowers receive the funds.
 However, a portion of the federal appropriation for Subsidized Stafford Loans is used to pay the accrued interest on the borrowers' behalf.
-This provision in the subsidized loan program is commonly referred to as the in school interest subsidy and was also available to needy graduate students on loans made for periods of enrollment beginning prior to July 1, 2012.)
+This provision in the subsidized loan program is commonly referred to as the in-school interest subsidy and was also available to needy graduate students prior to July 1, 2012.)

 Repayment begins following a six-month "grace period" after the student is no longer enrolled at least half-time.
-Normally the interest subsidy extends through the grace period, but that provision has been suspended for new loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.
-During this period, borrowers become responsible for payment of interest upon leaving school or dropping below half-time enrollment.
-Otherwise, borrowers are responsible for paying accruing interest once they enter the repayment period, beginning at the end of the grace period, except during authorized periods of deferment (see the Loan Repayment Provisions and Options section).
+The interest subsidy extends through the grace period.
+However, that provision was temporarily suspended for new loans for which the first disbursement was made on or after July 1, 2012, and before July 1, 2014.
+Borrowers are responsible for paying accruing interest once they enter the repayment period, beginning at the end of the grace period, except during authorized periods of deferment (see the Loan Repayment Provisions and Options section.)